What it sounds like

 - Bass: warm sub + mid-bass walking on offbeats.
 Filter slightly closed.

-- Vocal: chopped R&B sample (often pitch-shifted).
+- Vocal: licensed, royalty-free, or self-recorded chop (often pitch-shifted).
 Center-mixed, carries the hook.

 - Drums: 909 kit with shuffled hat patterns.
 Snare/clap on offbeats.